 - fines, for example speeding or parking fines

 - personal or private expenses, such as meals you purchase while on a break, or the private use of a vehicle used for ride-sharing activities.

-As well as the usual reconds, records you must keep for ride-sharing include:
+As well as the usual records, the records you must keep for ride-sharing include:

 - receipts of any expenses you want to claim deductions for

 Records for business expenses can be kept in hard copy or electronically.
-All records need to be kept for seven years following the filing of your income tax return.
+All records need to be kept for 7 years after filing your income tax return.